unclechu/playing-with-shaders/README.md

 ## Mandelbrot set movement controls

+### Keyboard

 1. Arrow keys (`←`, `→`, `↑`, and `↓`) for moving around
-2. `Z` and `X` for zooming in and zooming out
+1. `Z` and `X` for zooming in and zooming out
-3. `R` to reset everything to the starting point
+1. `R` to reset everything to the starting point
-4. Hold `Alt` to slow down movement and zooming and hold `Shift` to speed it up
+1. Hold `Alt` to slow down movement and zooming and hold `Shift` to speed it up

+### Mouse

+1. Drag and Drop (click left mouse button and hold while moving the cursor)
+1. Zoom by scrolling the mouse wheel

 ## How to run